kengz/robocup-soccer/README.md

 `aigent/aima_python/` is just for reference - that's the sample code from Norvig's *Artificial Intelligence, A Modern Approach*.

 `aigent/soccerpy/` contains the source for the agent and client.
 This is sourced from [jsontbradshaw/soccerpy](https://github.com/jasontbradshaw/soccerpy) under the MIT license.
-I've modified it to add several convinient methods, but minimal modification within this folder is needed.
+I've modified it to add several convenient methods, but minimal modification within this folder is needed.

 `aigent/agent_*.py` is the real deal - it lets you configure different agent personalities and stategies.
 For example you can have striker, defender, goalie agents, which are `agent_1`, `agent_2` and `agent_3` respectively.